For a complete newbie, starting a CrossFit training program might seem intimidating.

 CrossFit has a set of standard exercises and movements you’d need to practice first before you move into any advanced modalities.

-In essence, there are nine essential movements to practice to become a fluent CrossFitter.
+There are nine fundamental movements to master to become a fluent CrossFitter.

 How I began